lzcampos/blip-git-api/README.md

 To use the chatbot you need to download the flux [chatbot_flux.json](https://github.com/lzcampos/blip-git-api/blob/master/chatbot_flux.json) and import it on a bot created on the Blip platform.

-The app was made using Node.js (v12.19.0) with Express framework and a MVC-like architecture and you can see it working [here](https://blip-git-api.herokuapp.com/).
+The app was made using Node.js (v12.19.0) with Express framework and a MVC-like architecture.

+You can see it working [here](https://blip-git-api.herokuapp.com/).

 ## Install